gravitydevelopment/Fami-BDD-Framework/README.md

 # Where to start
 - First you need to have install git client in your local machine.
 I'm highly recommended to use this git client: https://git-scm.com/downloads.
 - Then you need to have java jdk 1.8, maven 3.6.3 install in your local machine.
+- Due to the compatibility sensitivity of the webdriver, current used chromedriver on this framework only supported for Chrome version 83 only.
-- After all of that is done, you can start cloning this repository by executing this command from you console:
+- After aboved mentioned setup is done, you can start cloning this repository by executing this command from you console:
 ```
 git clone https://github.com/gravitydevelopment/Fami-BDD-Framework.git
 ```